Mathematics A Level

 Some topics on the course will be taught using the mathematical program ‘Autograph’ – a very powerful and sophisticated graphing tool.
 Access to laptop computers will also enable you to make use of Autograph in some areas of the syllabus.

-An extended virtual learning environment will ensure that learners will have access to schemes of work, lesson notes, homeworks and homework solutions together with useful links to the exam board website.
+An extended virtual learning environment will ensure that learners will have access to schemes of work, lesson notes, homework and homework solutions together with useful links to the exam board website.

 Q: Do I need a calculator?